k21971/EvilHack/doc/evilhack-changelog.md

 - Change critera for which body armor is allowed to be worn whilst having wings
 - Fix: magic beam trap hit/miss feedback when target is unseen
+- Illithids now 'force learn' psionic wave instead of starting with a spellbook of it